Kappa (brand)

 Kappa is an Italian sportswear brand founded in Turin, Piedmont, Italy in 1978 by Marco Boglione, as a sportswear branch of the already existing "Robe di Kappa".

 History

-Maglificio Calzificio Torinese (MCT), a sock and underwear company from Turin, had a production problem with its Aquila brand in 1916.
+Maglificio Calzificio Torinese (MCT) is a sock and underwear company from Turin established in 1916.
+It had a production problem with its Aquila brand in 1956.
 When the problem was fixed, all the new products were stamped with a K, standing for German Kontrolle.
 Sales surged and in 1967 the K line was formally called Kappa, the Greek letter for K.